-We are in the prime laying season for ducks, chickens and game birds, and to ensure they are laying the best eggs possible, a strong shell is needed.
+To ensure your chickens and ducks are laying the best eggs possible, a strong shell is needed.
 An eggshell is approximately 95% calcium carbonate, and a growing egg will draw upon the laying bird to get the calcium it needs.
-Laying ducks, chickens and game birds are challenged with getting enough calcium to both keep their skeletal structure healthy and produce strong shells on their eggs.
+Laying ducks and chickens are challenged with getting enough calcium to both keep their skeletal structure healthy and produce strong eggshells.
 When your birds reach laying age, be sure to provide them additional calcium to help them lay the strong, healthy eggs that we love.

 During the laying years, supplemental calcium can be provided to chickens and ducks by providing oyster shells in a dish for free choice.
 Using a ground oyster shell helps birds more easily consume the calcium.
-A word of caution – ducks in general require less supplemental calcium than chickens.
+Ducks in general require less supplemental calcium than chickens, but they will consume what they need.
 Also, if you have drakes, they do not require the amounts of calcium as laying ducks.

 To provide your birds with oyster shell, offer it free choice in a separate location than the food, rather than sprinkling it in or mixing it with their feed.
 Chickens usually self-regulate when it comes to knowing what they need and when.
 If the oyster shells are offered away from their food, they’ll pick at them as needed.
 It’s best to supplement chickens or ducks with oyster shells just prior to laying time to ensure that calcium levels at are at optimal levels when laying begins.
 We recommend offering free choice Cluckin’ Good Oyster Shell starting at about 20 weeks, when most birds begin laying.